MHM-Rajpoot/Cloud-Resource-Manager-Reinforcement-Learning-MDP/README.md

 # Cloud Resource Manager - Reinforcement Learning

-Cloud Resource Manager is a system designed for managing cloud resources using a Reinforcement Learning approach based on Markov Decision Process (MDP).
+The Cloud Resource Manager employs a Reinforcement Learning approach, specifically utilizing Markov Decision Process (MDP), to optimize resource allocation.
+Alternatively, it can be viewed as a user behavioral resource management system, where historical usage patterns inform the assignment of weights to graph vertices, guiding the AI in determining the most effective actions to take.

 ## Overview